DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-The course focuses on the basic concepts, methods and materials used for communicating ideas during the design process.
-The course emphasizes creating visually driven experiences, with the goal of giving students the tools to integrate traditional manual approaches with up-to-the-minute digital approaches, all within the context of creative design thinking.
+Focuses on the basic concepts, methods and materials used for communicating ideas during the design process.
+Emphasizes creating visually driven experiences, with the goal of providing the tools to integrate traditional manual approaches with up-to-the-minute digital approaches, all within the context of creative design thinking.

 DS 242 — VISUAL COMMUNICATION II